News & Updates

 Farah Jasmine Griffin

-Robin Kelley is both a wunderkind of the academy as well as a much-loved public intellectual.
-He is the Gary B. Nash Professor of American History at UCLA and recently completed a year-long visiting professorship as the Harold Vyvyan Harmsworth Professor of American History at Oxford University.
-His writing regularly appears in The Nation, New York Times, New York Times Magazine, Rolling Stone, US News and World Report, Utne Reader, The Root, Monthly Review, The Voice Literary Supplement, Boston Review, and Huffington Post to name a few.
+Robin Kelley is the Gary B. Nash Professor of American History at UCLA and the Harold Vyvyan Harmsworth Visiting Professor of American History at Oxford University.
+His writing regularly appears in The Nation, New York Times, New York Times Magazine, Rolling Stone, US News and World Report, Utne Reader, The Root, Monthly Review, The Voice Literary Supplement, Boston Review, and Huffington Post.

 Miles Marshall Lewis